 How does your child like to spend time in bed reading or working?
 Consider installing a bedside reading light that can be accessed from the bed.
 Having a nightlight in any room corner will help your little one feel more comfortable in the dark.
 For example, you can ensure they have the most peaceful dreams by choosing a lamp shaped like a castle, planet, or star.

-To ensure that you can dismantle your kid’s bunk beds and use two adult side-by-side beds in the future, it makes sense to design them so that they can be disassembled to use two adult side-by-side beds in the future.
+To ensure that you can dismantle your kid’s room with bunk beds and use two adult side-by-side beds in the future, it makes sense to design them so that they can be disassembled to use two adult side-by-side beds in the future.
 Also, ensure that the materials you choose are environmentally friendly and durable.
 You should also choose nontoxic and kid-safe paints or laminates.

 Add storage below or a trundle bed.